SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/sparkfun_distance_vl53l1x/README.md

 ### Testing ###

 Use Putty or another program to read the serial output.
-The BGM220P uses by default a baudrate of 115200.
+Configure right baudrate for the connection.
 You should expect a similar output to the one below.

 ![console](image/console.png)